Michigan voters choose would-be successors to GOP governor

 In the frantic closing days, Whitmer campaigned with union leaders, members of the state's Democratic congressional delegation and Detroit Mayor Mike Duggan, who said she is the party's best chance to retake the governorship in November.
 El-Sayed got a boost with a visit from U.S. Sen. Bernie Sanders of Vermont, who predicted that El-Sayed would defy polling like Sanders did in narrowly upsetting Hillary Clinton in Michigan's 2016 presidential primary.

 Both El-Sayed, who could become the country's first Muslim governor, and Thanedar - an immigrant from India who spent at least $10 million of his fortune to run - highlighted their support for a "Medicare-for-all" health care system and opposition to accepting corporate political action committee money.
-Whitmer said she supports getting everyone covered but stopped short of embracing a single-payer plan, instead promoting her work to help expand Medicaid to hundreds of thousands of adults through "Obamacare" while also promising to fix deteriorating roads.
+Whitmer said she supports getting everyone covered but stopped short of embracing a single-payer plan, instead promoting her work to help expand Medicaid to hundreds of thousands of adults through former President Barack Obama's health care law while also promising to fix deteriorating roads.

 "We must be the change we want to see in the world, and that starts with this election on Tuesday," Whitmer said at a brewery in Warren, a Detroit suburb.